Zaide Silvia Gutiérrez

 Zaide Silvia Gutiérrez (born November 2, 1958) is a Mexican actress whose breakout role was the 1983 film El Norte.

 Gutiérrez attended the National Autonomous University of Mexico, and graduated with a Bachelor of Arts, with highest honors, in Dramatic Literature and Theater.
 Her graduate work includes Theater Directing (Columbia University), Russian Literature, and Mexican Literature (National Autonomous University of Mexico).
-She graduated with a double major in Mexican Literature and Film Direction at the Ivy League stated above.
+She graduated with a double major in Mexican Literature and Film Direction at Columbia University.